roblevintennis/guest-posts/articles/the-little-button-that-could.md

 </style>
 ```

 Let's break this down a bit.

-With the `:class="classes"` we're using Vue's binding to call the `computed` `classes` method.
-The `classes` method, in turn, is utilizing CSS Modules with the `this.$style.btn` syntax.
-Also, the `<style module>` is essential to set up CSS Modules.
+-  With the `:class="classes"` we're using Vue's binding to call the `computed` `classes` method.
+- The `classes` method, in turn, is utilizing [CSS Modules in Vue](https://vue-loader.vuejs.org/guide/css-modules.html#usage) with the `this.$style.btn` syntax which will use styles from within `<style module>` tag.

 For now, we're hard-coding `color: slateblue` simply to test we've got things working within the component properly.
-Try firing up the app again with `yarn serve`.
+Try firing up the app again with `yarn dev`.
 If you see the purple text on the button it's working.

 ### Copy the CSS